 The price will vary, depending on the country.

-For example, it will be more in a country like the USA, but on the lower side in India or the Philippines.
-They frequently give a discount that varies from 20% to 50%.
+For example, it will be higher in a country like the USA but lower in India or the Philippines.
+They frequently give a discount ranging from 20% to 50%.

 In the free version, you can only set one target language.
 But with VIP, you can try to master 3 languages at once.

-There are a few more privileges like unlimited translation, no ads, initiate 25 chats per day, unlock visitor’s pages, and extra profile exposures.
+There are more privileges like unlimited translation, no ads, initiating 25 chats daily, unlocking visitor pages, and extra profile exposures.
 But these things are optional, and you might never need them.

 Install the app, create a new account, and try it.
 If you really need the VIP feature, you can buy it later.